nelsrotter-netizen/fifa-ranking-model/README.md

 The predict match function is one that can be adjusted by the user to account for the probability of draws, which can be achieved by setting a difference in ELO threshold that must be reached for one team to be deemed as having an advantage.
 In this model, however, the goal is to find games where betting markets are picking a favorite that is at odds with the updated model, a point at which current ranking systems are overvaluing the strengths of a given side.

 The API that is used in the third script, called using the add_market_odds function, is a compilation of various UK betting odds aggregated amongst themselves to determine generally which team is favored.
 This API, of course, could be called in another country like the United States or France, but I used the example of the UK because betting markets are particularly strong in the soccer-crazed nation.

+**Overall Findings**
+The ELO model generally produces rankings that are less favorable to teams in Europe and South America than we can currently view in the current FIFA World Rankings.
+This is intentional and achieved by weighting Asian and African competitions equal to those in Europe and South America, while also weighing qualification matches equally between confederations.